YuyangXueEd/STACE/docs/epics/epic-1-foundation-inner-loop-mvp.md

 4. Successful test execution: trigger unlearning on a simple dataset and verify evaluation metrics are returned
 5. Error handling for GPU unavailability, invalid parameters, and DeepUnlearn failures

-## Story 1.4: Hypothesis Generator Agent
+## Story 1.4: Concept Unlearning Evaluation Toolkit & MLLM Evaluator – Completed

 As a **researcher**,
 I want **a Hypothesis Generator agent that proposes stress tests for data-based unlearning methods**,